Hook-valued tableau uncrowding and tableau switching: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge the inspiring atmosphere at FPSAC 2023 in Davis, where this project started.
 J. Pan would like to thank the Association for Women in Mathematics for providing support to travel to FPSAC 2023.
-The authors also thank Maria Gillespie for discussions on tableau switching.
+The authors also thank Maria Gillespie for discussions on tableau switching and Travis Scrimshaw for helpful comments.
+They would also like to thank the anonymous referee for careful reading and useful comments.
 The workshop ``Advances in Lie Theory, Representation Theory, and Combinatorics'' held at SLMath in May 2024 inspired by the work of Georgia Benkart gave us the idea to use tableau switching~\cite{BSS}.

+J.~S.~Kim was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government RS-2025-00557835.
 A. Schilling was partially supported by NSF grant DMS--2053350.